 - Cashing out: When employers or outsource employment agencies pay employees in cash, the opportunity for tax crime rises across the board.
 In addition to skirting Workers’ Compensation laws, employers can falsify payroll records, underreport the amount of employees on the books, or underreport the amount of payroll taxes owed.

 Mr. Semma also faces allegations that he failed to report significant income on the sale of his strip club after earning approximately $3.5 million on its sale in 2012.
 Altogether, Mr. Semma faces significant prison time, restitution, probation, and financial penalties.
+(Interested in reading the end result?
+Go here to read further.)

 Whether a tax controversy is accidental or intentional, it is always a better strategy to retain a knowledgeable tax attorney before the IRS comes knocking on your door.
 From Offers in Compromise to other solutions, it is always easier to address a criminal tax matter before an indictment is returned.